 Most craft beer should be consumed fresh.
 The story goes that high-hop beers were brewed to survive long sea trips, but modern beer knowledge says while the hops kept rot away, they weren’t aromatic or flavourful on the other side.
 “It’s like milk: store cold, drink fresh,” says Cameron Crerar, head brewer at Propeller Brewing Co.
 Another warning sign not to cellar is a best before date that’s only several months away.

 Beer that cellar well are high alcohol (over 7%) with strong flavours.
-Think imperial stouts, strong porters, smoked beers and barely wines.
+Think imperial stouts, strong porters, smoked beers, and barley wines.
 Start with the label.
 Beers described as “bottle conditioned” are packaged with active yeast that will continue to ferment in the bottle, shaping the beer’s flavour over time.
 Likewise, barrel-aged beer acquires flavours from the wood it conditions in.
 The wood flavours, along with any boozy alcohol flavour, should mellow over time.

 The words “reserve” and “vertical” are the brewery asking you to store this beer.
 Most are annual releases.
 If you put a few away yearly and stay patient, you can do a vertical tasting, which means trying bottles from different years to see how they change over time.
 (Invite friends.
 Drinking multiple bombers of high-alcohol beer alone is less fun than it sounds).